Mofarrell1967/task-tracker/README.md

 # Testing

 ## Manual Tests

 This web application has been manually tested with different scenarios that the user may experience.
 Every route in the App.py was tested when added to ensure functionality, syntax and output was correct.
 When all routes were tested and applied to the html pages, the following manual tests were completed

-### 1. Viewtasks
+###     Viewtasks

-    i.
-Click on each field to ensure that all a disabled from edit or delete'.
+   1. Click on each field to ensure that all a disabled from edit or delete'.

-### 2. Home link on Navbar
+### 	Home link on Navbar

-    i.
-Check link is working and takes user back to Viewtasks.html from any screen.
+   1. Check link is working and takes user back to Viewtasks.html from any screen.

-### 3. Add Task
+###     Add Task

-    i.
-Click on menu option to ensure link opens correctly ii.
-Enter test date to each field'. iii.
-Enable / Disable all switches
+   1. Click on menu option to ensure link opens correctly
+   2. Enter test date to each field'
+   3. Enable / Disable all switches
-    iv.
-Choose save option and check that records are visible in Viewtasks.html.
+   4. Choose save option and check that records are visible in Viewtasks.html
-    v.
-Choose cancel option and confirm ‘Manage Tasks’ page is opened.
+   5. Choose cancel option and confirm ‘Manage Tasks’ page is opened

-### 4. Manage Tasks
+### 	Manage Tasks

-    i.
-Choose dropdown to ensure ‘Task Description field displays correctly. ii.
-Click on ‘Edit’ and confirm that “Edit’ page opens correctly. iii.
-Edit all fields and ‘Save – confirm that changes are visible in Viewtasks.html. iv.
-Choose cancel option and confirm ‘Manage Tasks’ page is opened.
+   1. Choose dropdown to ensure ‘Task Description field displays correctly.
+   2. Click on ‘Edit’ and confirm that “Edit’ page opens correctly.
+   3. Edit all fields and ‘Save – confirm that changes are visible in Viewtasks.html.
+   4. Choose cancel option and confirm ‘Manage Tasks’ page is opened.
+   5. Choose 'Del' option and confirm that records are deleted from Database and Manage Tasks page

-### 5. Add Project
+### 	Add Project

-    i.
-Click on menu option to ensure link opens correctly ii.
-Enter test date to each field'. iii.
-Choose save option and check that records are visible in Viewtasks.html. iv.
-Choose cancel option and confirm ‘Manage Projects’ page is opened.
+   1. Click on menu option to ensure link opens correctly
+   2. Enter test date to each field'.
+   3. Choose save option and check that records are visible in Viewtasks.html.
+   4. Choose cancel option and confirm ‘Manage Projects’ page is opened.

-### 6. Manage Projects
+###     Manage Projects

-    i.
-Choose dropdown to ensure ‘Project Description field displays correctly. ii.
-Click on ‘Edit’ and confirm that “Edit’ page opens correctly. iii.
-Edit all fields and ‘Save – confirm that changes are visible in Manage Projects page. iv.
-Choose cancel option and confirm ‘Manage Projects’ page is opened.
+   1. Choose dropdown to ensure ‘Project Description field displays correctly.
+   2. Click on ‘Edit’ and confirm that “Edit’ page opens correctly.
+   3. Edit all fields and ‘Save – confirm that changes are visible in Manage Projects page.
+   4. Choose cancel option and confirm ‘Manage Projects’ page is opened.
+   5. Choose 'Del' option and confirm that records are deleted from Database and Manage Project page

-### 7. Add Staff
+### 	Add Staff

-    i.
-Click on menu option to ensure link opens correctly ii.
-Enter test date to each field'. iii.
-Choose save option and check that records are visible in Manage Staff page. iv.
-Choose cancel option and confirm ‘Manage Staff’ page is opened.
+   1. Click on menu option to ensure link opens correctly
+   2. Enter test date to each field'.
+   3. Choose save option and check that records are visible in Manage Staff page.
+   4. Choose cancel option and confirm ‘Manage Staff’ page is opened.

-### 8. Manage Staff
+### Manage Staff

-    i.
-Choose dropdown to ensure ‘Staff Team field displays correctly. ii.
-Click on ‘Edit’ and confirm that “Edit’ page opens correctly. iii.
-Edit all fields and ‘Save – confirm that changes are visible in Manage Staff page. iv.
-Choose cancel option and confirm ‘Manage Staff’ page is opened.
+   1. Choose dropdown to ensure ‘Staff Team field displays correctly.
+   2. Click on ‘Edit’ and confirm that “Edit’ page opens correctly.
+   3. Edit all fields and ‘Save – confirm that changes are visible in Manage Staff page.
+   4. Choose cancel option and confirm ‘Manage Staff’ page is opened.
+   5. Choose 'Del' option and confirm that records are deleted from Database and Manage Staff page

 ## Responsiveness Testing

 This application has been tested on all mobile, tablet and desktop screen sizes Google Chrome Developer Tools.
 On desktop the application was tested on Chrome, Mozilla & MS Edge.
 On Tablet and Mobile the application was tested on Chrome & Samsung Internet App.
-Virtual testing on Apple devices was completed using Chrome Developer Tools
+Virtual testing on Apple devices was completed using Chrome Developer Tools.

 ## Code Validation

 The HTML, CSS and JavaScript code for this application has been run through and validated by The W3C Markup Validation Service and JSHint, with the exception of the validation service seeing the Flask/Jinja markup as errors.